Teen arrested in connection to High Point shooting last week

 Authorities said they are interviewing the teen and plan to book him into the King County Youth Service Center for investigation of homicide.

-The King County Medical Examiner’s Office identified the 37-year-old victim as Tayolr Fehlen, who died from multiple gunshot wounds to the torso.
+The King County Medical Examiner’s Office identified the 37-year-old victim as Taylor Fehlen, who died from multiple gunshot wounds to the torso.

 Fehlen was found at the intersection of 35th Avenue Southwest and Southeast Morgan Street, where medics delivered first aid.
 He was taken to Harborview Medical Center where he died.

-Note: An earlier version of this story misspelled the victim’s name.